When I was growing up, the first three things I remember hearing about Hawai’i were:

 - Tourism

 The famous Front Street was originally named Alanui Mō’ī or Kings Way.
-If you walk on Front Street, starting at Shaw Street, you can literally walk through these 6 eras of history.
+If you ever walked on Front Street, starting at Shaw Street, you were literally walking through these 6 eras of history.

 - Moku’ula – the small island in a small pond in Lāhainā (no longer there, but preserved) that was the sacred seat of the High Chiefs and later on of The Monarchy.